RAF Mepal: Current use

-Very little remains of the original site, most of it razed to the ground after the USAF and their Thor missiles left.
+Very little remains of the original site, most of it razed to the ground after the USAF and the Thor missiles left.
 The site is now the Elean business park and is home to the world's only straw burning power station and a few manufacturing and warehousing operations.
 A small memorial plaque is in place at the entrance to the site.